-When acting on the First Level Reviews, the OPA has the option to reduce, increase or maintain the AVI assessment.
-Although the deadline for requesting First Level Reviews is now past, property owners still have other important appeal rights.
+When acting on the First Level Reviews, the OPA has the option to reduce, increase or maintain the assessment.

-Property owners who are dissatisfied with their AVI assessments, whether or not they asked for a First Level Review, may still appeal their assessment to the Board of Revision of Taxes (BRT).
+Property owners who are dissatisfied with their assessments, whether or not they asked for a First Level Review, may still appeal their assessment to the Board of Revision of Taxes (BRT).
 BRT appeals are different from OPA First Level Reviews.
-To begin, the OPA is an administrative office of the City while the BRT is an independent board.
+The OPA is an administrative office of the City while the BRT is an independent board.